2/3rd Field Regiment (Australia): History

 Organised as part of the ad hoc Cremor Force, the regiment was initially assigned as a makeshift infantry unit to carry out garrison duties, in early May the regiment was re-equipped with captured Italian and French pieces including 75 mm and 100 mm guns, the regiment was assigned a coastal defence role and moved to Georgioupolis, on the south-east coast of Suda Bay, where the men set to work digging-in in the hills overlooking the beach.
 When the fighting broke out following the arrival of German parachute troops on 20 May, the regiment was transported to Maleme airfield.
 Another battery was detached to Retimo and in these places the regiment fought with its guns in support of the 19th Infantry Brigade, while around Megala Khorafia some of the regiment's personnel were thrown into the line as infantry.
 Around Galatas, as the Germans pressed hard against the Australian and New Zealand defences, the regiment found itself holding the line as the infantry fell back, and as the guns fired over open sights, the gunners defended themselves with small arms.

 Later during the month, as the Allies were forced back towards Sphakia, to prevent the Germans from capturing it, the regiment had to destroy most of its equipment.
 Two of the captured 75 mm guns were saved, though, and were manpacked by men from 'B' Troop over mountainous terrain to act in a rearguard role between Sphakia and Suda, while the Royal Navy attempted to evacuate the stranded troops.
 The regiment continued to fight until it was withdrawn by sea on 31 May, leaving behind 129 men who were captured by the Germans.
 Amongst these were the men from 'B' Troop, who had formed the rearguard protecting the evacuation beach.
 After the departure of the last transport ship, they attempted to evade capture but were eventually rounded up by German patrols.
 The regiment's total losses for Greece and Crete were 27 killed and 47 wounded.
 In addition to the men captured on Crete, one other had been captured in Greece.
-Those that were captured were first sent to Salonica before being sent to a number of prisoner of wars camp in Germany, Italy and Austria.
+Those that were captured were first sent to Salonica before being sent to a number of prisoner of war camps in Germany, Italy and Austria.
 While prisoners, numerous escape attempts were made by men from the 2/3rd, although ultimately only four men successfully avoided recapture following their escape.